Crystal Reports and the color orange

 One way find these values is using the color selector on the toolbar.
 Drop down the selector and click “more’ to get what I call the “smear palette”.
 This lets you click anywhere within a rainbow-like area and see the matching 3 numbers for the exact shade where you are clicking.
 But what if you aren’t sure which flavor of ‘orange’ is really your basic orange?

-A second approach is to go to a site like this one which maintains a color chart by NAME.
+Or you could lookup the color code name.
 That way, if you know that you want “dusty rose” you can just look up the name and get the numbers.
 This chart shows the standard orange to be color (255 , 165 , 0).
-Now you might think that color naming is subjective, but I checked several other charts and didn’t find any discrepancies.
-For instance, all made the same exact distinction between “Bisque” (255/228/196) and “Blanched Almond” (255/235/205) although these colors are almost indistinguishable (at least to me).
+You might think that color naming is completely subjective, but I compared several charts and only found a few discrepancies.
+For instance, all made the same exact distinction between “Bisque” (255/228/196) and “Blanched Almond” (255/235/205) although I would struggle to tell them apart.

 Leave a Reply